 Overhead projector (optional)

-Outdoor latex paint – white, black, green, red
+Outdoor latex paint: white, black, green and red

 Clear acrylic paint